The Ultimate Vinyl Pantry Label Bundle — 72 labels for everything in your pantry to cut on your electronic cutting machine!

 And that’s all!
 I love how the labeled jars look on my shelf — they are both practical and beautiful!

-I found that my labels worked the best on flat surfaces—the large glass jars and the mason jars.
-The clamp-lid jars have a bit of a curve at the top and the vinyl puckered a bit.
+I found that my labels worked the best on flat surfaces — the large glass jars and the mason jars.
+The clamp-lid jars have a bit of a curve at the top and the vinyl puckered a bit, like on the quinoa jar below.
+I’m going to replace those few jars with flatter jars — it’ll be a cleaner look.

 How do you store pantry staples in your house?